codio/knowledge/source/instructors/authoring/assessments/partial-points.rst

             exit(0 if res else 1)

-Example grading script for partial points
+Example Grading Script for Partial Points
 -----------------------------------------
 These are examples of the older method of partial points reporting.